-If you're looking for Data structures Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for Data structures Interview Questions for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research Data structures has a market share of about 9.4%.
-So, You still have opportunity to move ahead in your career in Data structures.
+So, You still have the opportunity to move ahead in your career in Data structures.
 Mindmajix offers Advanced Data structures Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Data structures Developer.

 The data structure is nothing but an entity where the data is perfectly aligned and it can be manipulated as per the requirement.
 When we deal with data structure it is not just about one table of data but it is about different data sets and how well they are aligned with each other.
 Overall, it helps the data to be organized.

 A linked list is nothing but a sequence of nodes.
 With this sequence, each node is connected to the following node.
 It forms a chain of data storage.

 To reference all the elements in the one-dimension array, we have to use an indexed loop.
 With the help of this, it executes from “0” to array size minus one.
 By following this process the loop counter will be able to refer all the elements.

 The data structure is a vital aspect while handling data.
 The following are specific areas where the data structure is applied:

 1. Numerical analysis